 In a world of two-day shipping where customers have literally millions of products at their fingertips, standing out can be a challenge.

 Just like Google, Amazon uses massive amounts of data to predict what factors will encourage a shopper to click that "Add to Cart" button.
-How do you, as an ecommerce store owner or manager, ensure your products show up at the top of the pack?
+How do you, as an ecommerce store owner, ensure your products show up at the top of the pack?

 It all starts with A9, the nifty algorithm Amazon uses to rank products.
 The problem?
 Amazon doesn't actually tell marketers what, exactly, impacts ranking.